GetStream/stream-node/CONTRIBUTING.md

 ## Commit message convention

-Since we're autogenerating our [CHANGELOG](./CHANGELOG.md), we need to follow a specific commit message convention.
+Since we're autogenerating our [CHANGELOG](./CHANGELOG.md) and version bump, we need to follow a specific commit message convention on the `main` branch.

-You can read about conventional commits [here](https://www.conventionalcommits.org/).
-Here's how a usual commit message looks like for a new feature: `feat: allow provided config object to extend other configs`.
+The recommended approach is to use "Squash and merge" and make sure the **PR title** follows the [conventional commits format](https://www.conventionalcommits.org/).
+Here's how a usual PR title looks like for a new feature: `feat: allow provided config object to extend other configs`.
 A bugfix: `fix: prevent racing of requests`.
+We have a CI action to make sure the PR title follows the necessary format.

+If you don't want to squash your commits, make sure that your commits follow the above format.

 ## Generating code from Open API